vfarcic/devops26/manuscript/12-prow.md

 Now we can explore Prow.

-## Exploring The Basic Pull Request Process
+## Exploring The Basic Pull Request Process Through ChatOps

 The best way to explore thee inteegration Jenkins X provides between Git, Prow, and the rest of the system is through practical examples.
 The first thing we'll need is a project, so we'll create a new one.